Jelly-Topped Sugar Cookies

 - 1/2 cup jam or jelly

 - In a large bowl, beat sugar and oil until blended.
-Beat in eggs, extracts and lemon peel.
+Beat in eggs, extracts and lemon zest.
 Combine the flour, baking powder, and salt; gradually add to sugar mixture and mix well.

 - Drop by rounded tablespoonfuls 2 in. apart onto ungreased baking sheets.
 Coat bottom of a glass with cooking spray, then dip in sugar.
 Flatten cookies with prepared glass, redipping in sugar as needed.